What is a Wool Pool?

 Keep white-faced wool separated from “black faced” wool.
 Do not “hide” black wool in lamb or burry wool bags.
 Black wool contamination will cause the entire bag to be classified as black wool

 How long do I need to volunteer when I bring my wool to the pool?

-To efficiently manage the pool and get the wool baled, consignors are asked to have the "volunteer" spirit and help bale the wool.
-Staying and working for 30 minutes to an hour will greatly help the labor load.
+To efficiently manage the pool and get the wool baled, consignors are asked to have the "volunteer" spirit and help unload your wool.
+Staying and working for 30 minutes will greatly help the labor load.